-- GPIF shall require asset managers for domestic and foreign equity investments to comply with its "Stewardship Principles" and "Proxy Voting Principles".
-Should an asset manager decide not to comply with any of the principles, it is required to explain the rationale for the non-compliance to GPIF. - GPIF shall continuously monitor the stewardship activities of asset managers, including the exercise of voting rights, and proactively conducts dialogue (engagement) with them. - In the evaluation of asset managers, GPIF shall highly value asset managers that are considered to have better fulfilled stewardship responsibilities, other conditions being the same.
+- GPIF shall require asset managers to comply with its "Stewardship Principles" and "Proxy Voting Principles".
+Should an asset manager decide not to comply with any of the principles due to the characteristics of its assets and/or investment styles, it is required to explain the rationale for the non-compliance to GPIF. - GPIF shall continuously monitor the stewardship activities of asset managers, including their exercise of voting rights if they have, and proactively conducts dialogue (engagement) with them. - In the comprehensive evaluation of asset managers, GPIF shall highly value asset managers' stewardship activities.